-AS OF DECEMBER 31, 2021
+AS OF DECEMBER 31, 2023

+(\$ in millions)

 Fair value of securities collateral received

-for reverse repurchase agreements \$ 119,068
+for reverse repurchase agreements \$ 2,602

 Fair value of securities collateral pledged

-for repurchase agreements 243,027
+for repurchase agreements 2,481

 In the table above, the fair value of securities collateral received and pledged includes accrued coupon interest.
+As of December 31, 2023, all of the Company's reverse repurchase and repurchase agreements were with CSEC.